About the Journal

 17. BioArchaeology and the Origins of Writing.

-18. Cultural interactions of the ancient Mediterraneans with people further inland via natural sciences.
+18. Cultural interactions of the ancient Mediterraneans with people further inland via natural sciences, and Global regions with people further inland and within insular environment via natural sciences.

 The MAA Journal will: